 8–10 hours per month.
 Attend virtual sessions, create content, show up at events, and stay active in the community.

 Introductions to cooperatives, institutions, and decision-makers in your market.
-Your local knowledge is what makes the fellowship work.
+Your local knowledge is what makes the Fellowship work.

 Speak, write, create.
 Carry the mission into rooms we can't enter and tell the story in ways only you can.